 Serious side effects (call your doctor at once) include:

 - shallow breathing, slow heartbeat

 - severe nausea, stomach pain, loss of appetite, itching

 - dark urine, clay-colored stools, yellowing of the skin or eyes (jaundice)

 This is not a complete list of side effects and others may occur.
 Tell your doctor about any unusual or bothersome side effect or allergic reaction.

-Note: Hydrocodone is an opioid, the use of which has doubled over the past 20 years to become common therapy to treat arthritis pain and they can be quite useful to control pain of periodic flares.
-Despite their benefits, there is a potential downside as there are no randomized, controlled studies looking at the benefit/risk of long-term use of opioids in patients with chronic arthritis conditions.
-As a result the risk of addiction or tolerance to these medications in these patients is not known.
+Note: Hydrocodone is an opioid, the use of which has reached epidemic proportions in the United States over the past 20 years.
+It has become common prescription therapy to treat arthritis pain and can be quite useful to control pain of periodic flares.

 Study: Acetaminophen nearly doubles high blood pressure risk in women